TechHack3/Hacktoberfest/CONTRIBUTING.md

 git checkout -b my-new-branch
 ```

-- Add your Name to `contributors/contributorsList.js`
+- To Add your File to our repo

 ```
 git add .